As I drive home from work singing at the top of my lungs to the radio, I often hit a barrier of instant anger and frustration.

 It comes on so suddenly that it’s hard to anticipate and it feels uncontrollable.

 But it has to stop.
-It’s only a matter of time before Georgia starts learning certain ‘driving words’.
+It’s only a matter of time before my daughter starts learning certain ‘driving words’.

 The truth is, getting angry is often controllable and I’ll tell you how I control my road rage… (trust me, it’s very obvious and very easy to do once you know about it…)